dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/metadata-use-case-guides.md

  ## Operations

-Operations are at the core of dbt Cloud.
-Understanding how dbt is executed helps inform both project development and orchestration setup.
-By gaining insights into the system's health with observability, data teams can ****run dbt efficiently and effectively to reduce infrastructure and time costs incurred by the organization.
-The Model Timing image below is an example of the “Model Builds” use case powered by the Metadata API, which many customers use to identify and improve model bottlenecks.
+Operations is at the heart of dbt Cloud.
+Understanding how dbt works is essential for developing projects and configuring orchestration.
+By keeping an eye on the system's health through observability, data teams can use dbt with precision, cutting down on infrastructure and time costs for your organization.

+Users often use the [model timing](/docs/dbt-versions/release-notes/January-2022/model-timing-more) tab (example below) which demonstrates how the Metadata API helps identify and optimize bottlenecks in "model builds".

 <Lightbox src="/img/docs/dbt-cloud/metadata-api/model-timing.jpg" title="Model timing visualization in dbt Cloud"/>

-### Run Performance
+### Run performance

-The Metadata API enables users to analyze higher-level statistics like run count and success rate to monitor deployment activity.
-The data team might use these results to understand the usage of dbt Cloud and identify any issues that lead to run failures and thus incomplete or outdated data.
-Users can query up to the past 10 runs for a given environment to analyze trends in run statistics.
+The Metadata API allows users to analyze deployment activity by monitoring higher-level statistics such as run count and success rate.
+The data team can use this information to better understand dbt Cloud usage, and identify issues that cause run failures and outdated data.

+Users can query up to the last 10 runs for a given environment to track trends in run statistics.

 <Tabs>